Cindy and Barrett with RV in Montrose

 I recommend using an RV-specific planner instead of an app such as Google Maps because, unlike a typical maps app, one like this will keep your height, length, and weight restrictions in mind.

-When picking a spot to stay, many factors must be considered, including your desired budget, proximity to a town, amenities, comfort level, and rig size.
+However, I don’t stop there.
+No RV park/campground database has everything you need to know.
+Many factors must be considered when picking a spot to stay, including your desired budget, proximity to a town, amenities, comfort level, and rig size.

 Check out these articles for more advice on how to pick the best RV park or campground: